ChandraPrakash-Bathula/restaurant-app/README.md

 # Restaurant App
-This is a react.js based application.
+This is a react.js based front-end application.